-Essex County NJ Restraining Order Lawyers – Terroristic Threats
+Essex County Restraining Order Lawyers – Terroristic Threats

-Terroristic threats: A predicate act of domestic violence in New Jersey.
+One of the potential predicate acts of domestic violence in New Jersey is terroristic threats.
 Terroristic threats is a criminal charge in New Jersey and it also is a basis for a restraining order as a predicate act of domestic violence in a temporary restraining order filing.
 Terroristic threats involves threatening another with an act of violence with the purpose of terrorizing and alarming them.

 The restraining order defense lawyers at the Tormey Law Firm LLC have successfully handled restraining order cases in practically every county in New Jersey.
 In fact, Mr. Tormey has been recognized as a top trial lawyer under 40 years of ago by the National Trial Lawyers Association and by the National Association of Criminal Defense Lawyers.
 In addition, Mr. Tormey has been cited by numerous publications as a legal resource on domestic violence including appearing on CBS Radio concerning the Ray Rice aggravated assault domestic violence case in New Jersey.
 If you or a loved one is in need of legal assistance regarding a restraining order matter in NJ, you’ve come to the right place.
 Contact our offices anytime for immediate assistance at (908)-336-5008.
 The initial consultation is always provided free of charge.
 We represent clients throughout NJ including in Montclair, Irvington, Cedar Grove, West Orange, and Bloomfield.